ocinpp/data-scientist-blog-post/README.md

 - There was an upward trend on both Airbnb listings and visitors
 - To be more successful, superhost status is required.
 A higher rating should be achieved by being more responsive.

+## Improvement

+Use plot.ly, seaborn to create visualizations

 ## References

 - https://www.kaggle.com/airbnb/seattle